cobaltspeech/sdk-cubic/docs-src/content/_index.md

 ![Cubic setup](cubicoverview.png)

-Cubic’s API provides a number of options for accessing the speech recognition results.
-The results are passed back using Google’s protobuf library, allowing them to easily be handled by your application.
-Cubic can estimate its confidence in the transcription result, at the word or utterance level, along with timestamps of the words.
+Cubic’s API provides a number of options for returning the speech recognition results.
+The results are passed back using Google’s protobuf library, allowing them to be handled natively by your application.
+Cubic can estimate its confidence in the transcription result at the word or utterance level, along with timestamps of the words.
 Confidence scores are in the range 0-1.
 Cubic’s output options are described below.

 ## Automatic Transcription Results